-The capital of Moldova, Chisinau is a rather pleasant if unspectacular ex-Soviet city of about 700,000 people, though it’s population has been falling as it has become easier to Moldovans to live and work in the EU.
+The capital of Moldova, Chisinau is a rather pleasant if unspectacular ex-Soviet city of about 700,000 people, though it’s population has been falling as it has become easier for Moldovans to live and work in the EU.

 The eclectic Central Market was a good place to start, with pickled vegetables being sold by pick and mix sweets and biscuits.
 Among many other things you can buy cheese, honey, toilet paper, and brooms.